TylerAuer/bad-calculators/README.md

 ## To Do

-- Finish implementing puzzle by:
-  - Tracking and displaying when puzzle is completed (updating progress)
-  - Build selector that shows progress on current puzzle
-  - Shows overall stars earned
 - Shows total stars possible
-- Extract Calc Button to its own component with its own styles
 - Implement levels page, with loading of puzzles when clicked on
+- Request puzzle data from backend